upsideos/upsideos-solana-rwa/README.md

 Note that `balance` property of AssociatedTokenAccount typically used by wallet providers (ie Phantom) will display wallet balance that includes the amount of simple tokens.
 Any locked, staked tokens are held by related Tokenlockup program escrow account.

 # Program Deploy and Upgrade

 The programs deployed are not immutable until they are marked as "final" (i.e., not upgradeable) on the Solana blockchain by the admin team.
 The upgrade authority has super power to change program.
 In order to deploy not upgradable program use an option `--final` to use [BPFLoader2](https://explorer.solana.com/address/BPFLoader2111111111111111111111111111111111) at the deployment time (when --final is provided and the program will not be upgradeable).
 If any changes are required to the finalized program (features, patches, etc…) the new program must be deployed to a new program ID.
 To verify that program is not upgradable can be done on https://explorer.solana.com/ by checking Upgradeable property or not belong to *Owner: BPFLoaderUpgradeab1e11111111111111111111111U*

 Otherwise program ownership, upgrades and changes must be shared with users.

 # Dividends

 Dividends program is based on [merkle-distributor program](https://github.com/saber-hq/merkle-distributor) but with access control and support of Token22.
 Note that the transfer fee extension must remain disabled in this implementation for Token22 as a payment token.
-Dividends functionality provides the administrators of the Primary security token the ability to make dividend distributions at certain points in time.
+Dividends functionality provides the administrators of the Primary RWA the ability to make dividend distributions at certain points in time.
 Each moment of time is recorded as a Merkle tree root proof, total claim amount and number of nodes of a snapshot that captures the relative ownership of each token holder (invoking `newDistributor()` method manually by Contract Admin on the `Dividends` program).
 Snapshot and Merkle tree are built off-chain in advance and can be stored on IPFS or any other distributed storage.
 Dividends can be payed in any SPL or SPL 2022 standard tokens.
 The distributor creator can upload the IPFS hash containing the Merkle tree and all proofs for eligible claimants.
 It will allow anyone to obtain an on-chain link to the distribution information and claim it themselves.

 Investor can claim only all dividends amount for one distribution in 1 instruction.